What is Xeomin®?

 What is Xeomin Most Commonly Used For?

 Xeomin is commonly used to treat your crow’s feet, eliminate the wrinkles between your eyebrows and soften the wrinkles in your forehead.
-Other areas we may treat are the chin, neck and “bunny lines” on the nose.
+Other areas we may treat are the chin, neck and “bunny lines” on the nose and wrinkles above the lip.

 Are There Any Side Effects with Xeomin Treatment?

 There have been few side effects with either Xeomin.
-Usually, the minor side effects are slight pain, bruising, and swelling at the injection locations, but these pass in a day or so.
+Usually, the minor side effects are slight pain with injection, and bruising.

-The main side effect with both Xeomin is an injection into an unintended muscle, creating a drooping eyelid, cockeyed eyebrows, and such.
-But thanks to the training and knowledge of the facial anatomy of Dr. Musick, this is not an issue for his patients.
+The main negative side effect with Xeomin is an injection into an unintended muscle, creating a drooping eyelid, or cockeyed eyebrows.
+But thanks to the training and knowledge of the facial anatomy of our injectors at Musick Dermatology, this is not an issue for our patients.

 Does Insurance Cover Xeomin?